top of page

 4. Deodorize with a Steam Cleaner

 Sometimes vacuuming isn’t enough.
-If your carpet has a lingering smell from pets, cooking, or moisture, a steam cleaner can make a huge difference.
+If your carpet has lingering odors from pets, cooking, or moisture, a steam cleaner can make a noticeable difference as part of routine upkeep between professional deep cleaning appointments.

 Why it works: Steam penetrates deep into fibers, killing bacteria and neutralizing odors.
 Plus, it lifts dirt that vacuums can’t reach.